-Pelleted type feed through wormers are a daily additive that you give with your horses grain rations.
+Pelleted type feed-through wormers are a daily additive that you give with your horse's grain ration.
 If you use this method, simply follow the instructions on the label.

 Before you can start deworming horses you have to know how much they weigh.
 Unless you have access to a giant scale, use an ‘equine height and weight measure tape’.
 These are very inexpensive horse measuring tapes that can be found at your local feed stores and tack shops.

 With your horse standing on a fairly level surface, take the tape measure and wrap it around your horse's girth area just behind the withers.
 Pull the tape snug but not tight and read the measurement.
 You may try this 2 or 3 times and take the average.

 Once you know how much your horse weighs, you are ready to set the dial on your paste wormer to the correct dosage.
 Twist the plastic ring on the plunger to unlock it.
 Slide it over to the appropriate weight marked on the plunger and then twist it back down to lock it in place.
 Remove the small plastic cap on the tip of the syringe.

 For the most part deworming horses is easy, but if your horse is not cooperative, it can be challenging.
 Some people prefer to have their horse tied and some prefer to have their horse free standing.
 That’s up to you.
 At minimum you’ll want to halter your horse.
 I like to tie mine.

 The objective is to get your horse to swallow the set dose of paste without spitting any out.
 If you’re like me and you like to give your horse treats, don’t give them a goody until after they have swallowed the paste.
 If your horse has a wad of grass in her mouth, she’ll spit the paste and the grass out together in one gooey mess.